(Disclosure: Some of the links below may be affiliate links)

 Selma Finance is investing in Exchange Traded Funds (ETFs).
 Your portfolio will be a collection of ETFs with different allocations.
 For sustainable investing, they are following the ESG criteria.

-With Selma, you will diversify greatly since the ETFs will invest in many companies, all following ESG criteria.
+With Selma, you will have great diversification since the ETFs will invest in many companies following ESG criteria.

 Inyova has a very different strategy.
 They do not use ETFs.
 It means that your portfolio will be composed directly of stocks.
 Also, they do not use a standard approach like ESG but use their custom criteria to assess companies.